xdv/divvy-dev-portal/content/tutorials/use-complex-payment-types/use-escrows/send-a-time-held-escrow.md

 ## 1. Calculate release time

-You must specify the time as whole **[seconds since the Ripple Epoch][]**, which is 946684800 seconds after the UNIX epoch.
+You must specify the time as whole **[seconds since the Divvy Epoch][]**, which is 946684800 seconds after the UNIX epoch.
 For example, to release funds at midnight UTC on November 13, 2017:

 <!-- MULTICODE_BLOCK_START -->